tkhoa2711/ChatNetwork/README.md

 The project takes use of some of the [Apache Commons](https://commons.apache.org) project.

+## Features
+- Notification when someone joins or leaves the network
+- Private chat
+- Send file (to individual)
+- Send file with encryption

 ## Execution
 Run the `ChatNetwork.jar` file located at `out/artifacts/ChatNetwork/ChatNetwork.jar`